Sadhvik-bit/Movie_magic/README.md

 🤝 Contribute
 Feel free to fork, star ⭐, or open issues.
 Let’s make this app even more magical!

-✨ Made with ❤️ by Ammu
+✨ Made with ❤️ by Sadhvik
-i want my thing to look like this